py-smart-gardena/hass-gardena-smart-system/RECIPES.md

     - service: notify.notify
       data:
         title: "Watering Garden"
         message: "Watering in the garden has ended"
    - service: notify.alexa_media
       data:
         data:
           type: announce
         target:
           - media_player.radio_wohnzimmer
         message: "Watering in the garden has ended.
-The humidity is now {{ states.sensor.garden_sensor_humidity.state }}%"
+The moisture is now {{ states.sensor.garden_sensor_moisture.state }}%"
     - service: notify.telegram_[you Telegram channel]
       data_template:
         title: '*Watering in the garden has ended!*'
         message: "Watering in the garden has ended.
-The humidity is now {{ states.sensor.garden_sensor_humidity.state }}% -> https://[public HA URL]/lovelace/terrasse"
+The moisture is now {{ states.sensor.garden_sensor_moisture.state }}% -> https://[public HA URL]/lovelace/terrasse"
 ```
 ## Use a NFC tag to start and stop mowing

 Normaly my Gardena Irrigation Control works per automations, but in a part of situations i have to start/stop it manualy (i.e. I will fill a pot with water) in this cases i have before use my Smartphone open the App search for the Watercontroll entity and start/stop this.

 Now with the [NFC tag integration](https://companion.home-assistant.io/docs/integrations/universal-links/) from HomeAssistant thats is more easy than befor, now i’m scan with my Smartphone an tag on my Hose trolley and give the okay that the tag starts the HA App and the water control starts if it's off and stopps if it's on.